SpardaMarco/PokerGameServer/README.md

 - \<port\> must be a valid port, ex: 8000
 - [-l] is optional and enables logging
-- [-r] is optional and enables the server in ranked mode
+- [-r] is optional and enables ranked mode

 ## Run Client